apache/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 # Automatic Warm-Redeploy

 When many MiNiFi agents running on the edge, it may not be possible to manually stop, edit the config.yml and then restart every one every time their configuration needs to change.
-The Config Change Coordinator and it's Ingestors were designed to automatically redeploy in response to a configuration update.
+The Config Change Coordinator and its Ingestors were designed to automatically redeploy in response to a configuration update.

 The Config Change Ingestors are the means by which the agent is notified of a potential new configuration.
 Currently there are three: